 7. Creative teaching methods.

-Online learning tools give tutors the opportunity to try out more creative methods than the standard lecture.
+Online learning tools allow tutors to try out more creative methods than the standard lecture.
 Whilst, not every tutor will do this (and let’s face it, not every tutor should), those who know what they’re doing can really excel.

-Tutors can provide a mix of multimedia resources – video, audio, and interactive content – either designed by themselves or from a specialist provider.
+Tutors can provide a mix of multimedia resources – video, audio, and interactive content – either designed by themselves or from specialists.
 This means that different learning styles can be accommodated.
 Visual learners may rely heavily on infographics, video, and screen share, while audio learners will excel at podcasts, lectures, or recorded interviews.